 Group common/similar requirements and rewrite each group as more generalized/simplified statements that meet all the compliance drivers as well as provide some additional security value.
-Work through this process for each grouping with the goal of building a set of internal standards that can be directly mapped back to compliance drivers and best practices.
+Work through this process for each grouping with the goal of building a set of internal policies and standards that can be directly mapped back to compliance drivers and best practices.

-It is important for the unified standard to not contain requirements that are difficulty or excessively costly for project teams to comply.
-Approximately 80% of projects should be able to comply with minimal disruption.
-This requires a good communications program being set up to advertise the new internal standards and assist teams with compliance if needed.
+It is important for the set of policies and standards to not contain requirements that are too difficult or excessively costly for project teams to comply.
+A useful heuristic is that approximately 80% of projects should be able to comply with minimal disruption.
+This requires a good communications program being set up to advertise the new policies/standards and assist teams with compliance if needed.

-Establish project audit practice
+B. Establish project audit practice